Skip to content

 Allow the user to traverse the root folder /work/scitas-ge#

-Since /work/scitas-ge has no execution permission (x) for other, bob won't be able to traverse it.
-We need to give bob the x permission (not recursively this time) :
+Since /work/scitas-ge has no execution permission (x) for others, bob won't be allowed to traverse it.
+We need to give that user the x permission (not recursively this time, since we want the change to be specific to the base directory, not everything else inside).

 $ getfacl /work/scitas-ge